The Italian start-up Credimi offers the largest digital platform for invoice financing and digital loans in continental Europe.

 Yes, we did.
 Our proprietary risk evaluation technology is almost completely automated and allows us to process and analyze thousands of data information in just a few hours.
-Our team evaluates the information collected this way and decides if a company’s request is able to be validated.
+Our team evaluates the information collected this way and decides if a company’s request is eligible to be validated.

 What makes Credimi different from other similar fintech start-ups?

-Also, Credimi is fast, it takes an SME just 48 hours to know whether they are eligible for an advance.
+Also, Credimi is fast, it takes SME just 48 hours to know whether they are eligible for an advance.
 Then a few more hours to actually get the money.
 It’s simple, it only takes 10 minutes to apply for a loan.
 Most importantly, it is transparent.
 We have no hidden costs.
 In addition, we have special services for very small and micro businesses, which usually find it difficult to get financed by banks.

 Who is the Credimi customer?

 Credimi’s customers are all medium, small and micro businesses which very often need and ask for alternative credit and invoice financing solutions.
 As in faster, simpler, more accessible solutions than banks or other traditional avenues have on offer.